 - In Tangled, we have Flynn Rider, a human thief and his (unwilling) partner Maximus, who is an intelligent and extremely competent horse.

 - Dragon and Slipper has the Idiot Hero Lancelot paired up with his smart, Deadpan Snarker Sapient Steed Oliver.

 - Inverted in an old joke about a man playing poker with his dog.
-A passerby is amazed at the dog's intelligence, until the owner tells him the dog isn't that smart, he always wags his tail when he's got good cards.
+A passerby is amazed at the dog's intelligence, but the owner tells him the dog isn't that smart; he always wags his tail when he's got good cards.

 - A similar joke has the owner and dog playing chess.
 The owner tells the passerby that the dog hardly ever wins.